FCM Târgoviște: History

 In the 1982–83 season, the team was ranked 14th under Constantin Rădulescu and was relegated at the end of the 1983–84 campaign after finishing last.
+Afterward, CS Târgoviște struggled to regain its former, competing in Series II of Divizia B and finishing 6th in 1984–85, climbing to 3rd in 1985–86, then placing 5th in 1986–87 and 7th in 1987–88, before slipping to 9th in 1988–89.
+A slight recovery saw them finish 6th in 1989–90 and 3rd in 1990–91, but the 1991–92 season ended in disappointment as Târgoviștenii ranked 15th in Series I and were relegated to Divizia C.

-Afterward, CS Târgoviște struggled to recover, at one point even competing in Divizia C. The year 1995 brought the promotion in the second division, followed by another one in 1996; Under the name CF Chindia and led from the bench by its former player Silviu Dumitrescu, the squad was one of the most notable that ever played on Eugen Popescu Stadium.
+The year 1995 brought the promotion in the second division, followed by another one in 1996; Under the name CF Chindia and led from the bench by its former player Silviu Dumitrescu, the squad was one of the most notable that ever played on Eugen Popescu Stadium.
 Even if it probably was not as good as Dumitrescu's generation, the promotion achieved in 1996, after twelve years in the lower divisions, the playing style and the squad, which consisted in local players, earned Chindia the nickname Micul Ajax ("the Little Ajax").
 In that squad of Chindia were players such as: Adrian Bogoi, Vasile Bârdeș, Bogdan Liță, Cristian Țermure, Cristian Bălașa, Remus Gâlmencea or Laurențiu Reghecampf.
 The period of glory was again a very short one and at the end of 1997–98 season Chindia returned to the second division.

 In 2003 the team changed its name to FCM Târgoviște, and in the summer of 2004, due to financial issues it almost withdrew from the championship.
 On 19 August 2004, businessman Ghiorghi Zotic took over the club with the clear goal of saving it from both relegation and bankruptcy.

 In 2009, the team relegated back to Liga III and the relationship between Zotic and the Târgoviște Municipality started to strain, just like the one between him and the supporters.
 In March 2010, the Eugen Popescu Stadium rental agreement expired and was not extended.
 Since then the club moved away from Târgoviște to the Alpan Stadium in Șotânga.
 From this point on, FCM started its total decline and in 2015 Zotic dissolved the club's senior squad, only keeping the women's football team.
 After one year, FCM enrolled in the sixth tier, but after two seasons was dissolved again.